metabismuth/team.it-frontend-challenge-api/README.md

 - Users can view individual blog posts in a separate page
 - Users can view comments for a blog post
 - Users can add a comment to a blog post
+- Users can edit a comment to a blog post
 - Users can reply a comment to a blog post
 - Form validation
 - View layouts to blog posts (List, Grid, etc...)